johndaudelin/cs643-programming-assignment/README.md

 Under Security Groups, click "Edit Security Groups" and add three rules: one for SSH, one for HTTP, and one for HTTPS.
 For each one, select a source of "My IP."

 Under Instance Details, click "Edit Instance Details."
 Change the number of instances to 2 instead of 1.
-Change the IAM role to the "CS643_Role" that you created in the previous step.

 Click Launch.
 On the dialog that pops up, select "Create a new key pair" and name it "cs643."
 Hit "Download key pair."
 Open a termianl and move the .pem file to your home directory.
 Run the following command to set the correct permissions for the .pem file: